Early Rock-'n'-Roll and Jukeboxes

 Going back to the new music style of the late forties, it is interesting to note that the new music style was in place but it had no official name.
 The name for the music came, when the noted disc jockey Alan Freed (Albert James Freed, 1921-1965) went on the air again on the 11th July, 1951, with his first Rock and Roll Party in which he actually programmed black music for a white audience.
 Alan Freed had been talked into returning to radio by Leo Mintz, a record store owner in Cleveland, after a position as disc jockey at a television station, and Leo Mintz even suggested that Alan Freed should try to play the rocking tunes known as 'race records', that were so popular and bought in large numbers by the jukebox operators in the Negro neighbourhoods.
 Alan Freed is said to have coined the new phrase from the lyrics of the 1947 rhythm-'n'-blues hit "We're Gonna Rock (We're Gonna Roll)" released on Apollo label by Wild Bill Moore (William M. Moore, 1918-1983), but Wild Bill Moore also recorded the tune "Rock and Roll" on Modern label in 1949.
 The same tune had in fact been released on Manor label by Paul Bascomb in 1947 before the record ban, so it might have been that tune instead that gave Alan Freed the new phrase.
 After Alan Freed had used the new phrase in his radio shows other disc jockeys at big radio stations all over America followed suit.

 Thus, it is a fact that the rock-'n'-roll term was official in 1951, and that it will celebrate its 75 Years Anniversary in July 2026.
 It is also a fact that the jukebox industry that accounted for a large proportion of total record sales and played a major role in its ultimate success did right, when it adopted the vinyl record so quickly and threw its weight behind RCA's product.
 The general sales manager at The Seeburg Corporation, Carl T. McKelvy (1894-1961), had been aware right away that the vinyl record was ideally suited for the jukebox operators because it was light, small, and unbreakable.
 The Seeburg Corporation came out with model M100B in 1950, the first exclusively 45rpm jukebox.
 The other record companies including Columbia gradually moved over to 45rpm for their popular recordings (including rock-'n'-roll) instead of 33 1/3rpm EP's.
-The other major jukebox manufacturers, The Rock-Ola Corporation, AMI (Automatic Musical Instruments), and of course The Rudolph Wurlitzer Company, were reluctantly compelled to follow in Seeburg's footsteps and made the decision to go full steam into 45's in 1953 with the exclusively 45rpm models Rock-Ola 1438 Comet-Fireball, AMI E-80, and Wurlitzer 1650.
+The other major jukebox manufacturers, The Rock-Ola Corporation, AMI (Automatic Musical Instrument Co.), and of course The Rudolph Wurlitzer Company, were reluctantly compelled to follow in Seeburg's footsteps and made the decision to go full steam into 45's in 1953 with the exclusively 45rpm models Rock-Ola 1438 Comet-Fireball, AMI E-80, and Wurlitzer 1650.
 John Wolcott Haddock (1904-1998), president of AMI, predicted in April 1952 a total switchover from 78's to 45's in only a few years according to figures from the Music Performance Trust Fund.
 He stated that in 1949 the 78rpm records accounted for 94% of 188 million, and in 1950 only 79% of a total of 184 million put on the market.
 The jukebox operation of 45's accounted for about 20% of the total sales in the popular music field at the time.
 Therefore, the jukebox industry and the record companies went hand in hand on this, and in the early fifties about 60 million 78rpm and 45rpm records were used annually by jukeboxes operators.
 In 1954 a total of not less than 200 million 45's were sold in America.

 Gert J. Almind